-Memory lapses: Blood stores more recent memories, not long-term memories from the past.
+Blood stores more recent memories, not long-term memories from the past.
 Consequently, Heart Blood deficiency can make you forgetful of recent events and memories.

-Tearful, guilty: arising from the Shen being unstabilised, unsettled.
+Arising from the Shen being un-stabilised, unsettled.
 The Heart can’t properly control the Shen, the emotions.

 Because the Shen isn’t solidly based in the Blood, and because the Blood is deficient, the Shen is easily surprised or shocked.
 An old word for this kind of behaviour, is ‘rattled’, which is perhaps a better description!
 You may imagine the Shen rattling around in any empty container.

 For plentiful libido, a number of attributes must converge.
 Blood, at root, supplies the confidence, and Liver qi enables everything to flow smoothly.
 For the proper levels of libido, the Shen must be relaxed and comfortable and able to enjoy itself.
 But in the absence of Heart Blood it cannot relax, and there is anxiety, which destroys libido.

 Intermittent, starts gradually, not high-pitched.
 Heart and Kidney have a close relationship and if Heart Blood is deficient, Kidney Yin may also be deficient which leads to noises in the ears.

 Often worse from 11am to 1pm.
 Tiredness can occur at any time, but traditionally the times for the Heart zang are 11am to 1pm.
 Sometimes this can extend to 3pm, because the Heart’s partner, the Small Intestine, has its times 1pm to 3pm.